 Oberhasli goats have a handsome coloring, docile disposition, and excellent milk production.
-This breed is relatively new, only formally recognized in 1978, and is still fairly uncommon.
+Goat milk from Oberhasli goats is sweet and smooth, and tastes similar to cow’s milk.
+However, goat milk is easier to digest than cow’s milk.
+The breed is relatively new, only formally recognized in 1978, and is still fairly uncommon.
 Oberhasli goats are fast becoming a favorite among dairy goat farmers and breeders, pet owners, and even as working goats.

 Oberhasli Goat Origin